monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Priority:** MEDIUM
 The system shall display a reference mark on the tuning meter at +15.6 cents indicating the position of a pure minor third interval (frequency ratio 6:5) relative to equal temperament.

 **FR-016: Cent Value Numeric Display**
 **Priority:** HIGH
-The system shall display the numeric cent deviation value with sign (e.g., "-12.3", "+3.7", "0.0") using font size at least 8% of screen height, positioned adjacent to the tuning meter for users preferring numerical feedback.
+The system shall display the numeric cent deviation value with sign and label (e.g., "-12.3 cents", "+3.7 cents", "0.0 cents") using font size at least 8% of screen height, positioned adjacent to or below the tuning meter for users preferring numerical feedback.
+Color shall be off-white (neutral) when far from center and soft restrained green when in-tune zone (|cents| ≤ 5).
+Display shall use clean, technical sans-serif typography matching the overall design language.

 **FR-017: Detection Confidence Handling**
 **Priority:** HIGH